For administrators who manage Chrome OS devices for a business or school.

 Turn on the device and follow the on-screen instructions until you see the sign-in screen.
 Don't sign in yet.
 If you see the enrollment screen instead of the sign-in screen, go to Step 4.

 If you're enrolling a Chromebook tablet, tap Email or phone.
 Then, tap More Switch to full layout to open the on-screen keyboard.

-Enter the username and password from your Google admin welcome letter or for an existing G Suite user who has eligibility to enroll.
+Enter the username and password from your Google admin welcome letter or for a Google Account that has eligibility to enroll.

-Click Enroll device.
-You'll get a confirmation message when the device is successfully enrolled.
+When you get a confirmation message that the device is successfully enrolled, click Done.

 Users can now sign in to devices and start using them.

 You can see a list of enrolled devices in your Admin console.
 For details, see View Chrome OS device details.